carlosaccp/carlosaccp.github.io/_portfolio/hawkes.md

 collection: portfolio
 ---

-In this project, we (a group of 5 students led my Mathieu Deschenes and myself) fitted Self-Exciting and Mutually-Exciting Hawkes processes to London Santander bike-sharing data.
+In this project, we (a group of 5 students led by Mathieu Deschenes and myself) fitted Self-Exciting and Mutually-Exciting Hawkes processes to London Santander bike-sharing data.
 A short abstract of the project is given below:

 In this report, we introduce the theory of Self-Exciting (SE) and Mutually Exciting (ME) point processes, which are powerful mathematical concepts with a wide range of applications across areas such a earthquake modelling and finance.
 We apply the theory to formulate 5 models describing Santander cycle hires from stations across London, with the model making use of both SE and ME behaviour demonstrating excellent performance.
 For each model, we derive a recursive form for the log-likelihood which allows for fast computation of optimal parameters via maximum likelihood estimation, using nonlinear optimisation and the Nelder-Mead algorithm.
 Finally, improvements to these models and other ways to measure their goodness of fit are discussed.
 Applications for the successful models include optimal bike allocation and re-balancing.
 Additionally, the theoretical results are general enough to be applicable to any system which might demonstrate SE or ME behaviour.